 '''

-su tester -c "LANG=en_US.UTF-8 make -j1 test" &> vim-test.log
+su tester -c "TERM=xterm-256color LANG=en_US.UTF-8 make -j1 test" \

+&> vim-test.log

 '''

 The test suite outputs a lot of binary data to the screen.
-This can cause issues with the settings of the current terminal.
+This can cause issues with the settings of the current terminal (especially while we are overriding the TERM variable to satisfy some assumptions of the test suite).
 The problem can be avoided by redirecting the output to a log file as shown above.
-A successful test will result in the words "ALL DONE" in the log file at completion.
+A successful test will result in the words ALL DONE in the log file at completion.